 1. (9-11) The rejected King and the imposed king.

 a.
-You are destroyed, but your help is from Me: Even when Israel feels the sting of God’s chastening hand, they can still find help from the Lord, if they will only turn to Him.
+You are destroyed, but your help is from Me: Even when Israel felt the sting of God’s chastening hand, they could still find help from the LORD, if they would only turn to Him.

 2. (12-16) The sorrowful judgment of Ephraim and her children.